pozz94/BandcampRemainingCopiesExtension/README.md

-First download it and unpack it.
+- First download it and unpack it.

-Then you go to the Chrome menu/More tools/Extensions.
+- Then you go to the _Chrome menu/More tools/Extensions_.

-Once you are there you enable developer mode in the top right corner.
+- Once you are there you enable developer mode in the top right corner.

-Then you click on load unpacked and navigate to the folder of the unpacked extension.
+- Then you click on load unpacked and navigate to the folder of the unpacked extension.

-It should now be enabled!
+**It should now be enabled!**